WHAT A DIFFERENCE A MOTHER’S DAY MAKES

-I told them that the lie they forced me tell at St. Augustine started the whole thing, making it easy to make up stories about my life instead of telling the truth about the sucky one I was living.
+I told them that the lie they forced me tell at St. Ambrose started the whole thing, making it easy to make up stories about my life instead of telling the truth about the sucky one I was living.
 So now, I pretty much lie about everything.
 My lying is a big worry for them, but their biggest worry is that I’ve been peeing on the rat poison in the corner of our porch.

 I told them there was a double reason for that.
 First off, I hate the pitch-black hallway where the bathroom is, and second off, I want those stupid rats to drink my pee.

 Mem cried out “heavens to Betsy” and then took her rosary beads from her housecoat pocket to pray for me.
 Mom grabbed my ear and twisted it around while yelling that I sounded like a retard.
-I gave Mom the rat face, combined with hissing sounds, until she threw her hands up and walked away.
+I gave Mom the rat face, combined with hissing sounds until she threw her hands up and walked away.

 Mem and Mom, both have it in their heads that I’m a tough nut to crack, but I’m a scaredy-cat.
 They don’t know it, but I’m afraid of everything.
 And the scariest of all is coming home to that empty apartment.

 Mem works the 3-11 shift now, so she’s gone by the time I get home.
 Every day after school, I force myself to climb the four flights of stairs in the back of our building and then sit at the kitchen table until Mom shows up for supper.

 I check the clock in the kitchen and then run as fast as I can from one end of the apartment to the other to press my face against Mem’s bedroom window, hoping to see Mom walking down the street.
 Then I run even faster back to the kitchen, convinced that the rats are waiting for me in the hallway.